 Keep refrigerated under 5 degrees Celsius at all times and consume by the date shown.
 Suitable for freezing before use by date shown.
 Consume within 3 months from date of freezing.

-To heat, remove, and place the mix on a plate or leave in tray and microwave (900w) for 2 mins.
+To heat, remove the eggs, and place the mix on a plate or leave in tray and microwave (900w) for 2 mins.
 Add the eggs and continue to heat for 1 minute or until piping hot.
 Use extreme caution when hot.

 Preheat oven at 150 degrees celsius (Fan Assisted) or Gas Mark 3.
 Do not pierce film.
 Place in centre of oven for 10-15 mins or until piping hot.
 Use caution when hot.